Kunsi/pretalx-plugin-broadcast-tools/README.rst

 3. Activate the virtual environment you use for pretalx development.

-4. Execute ``python setup.py develop`` within this directory to register this application with pretalx's plugin registry.
+4. Execute ``python -m pip install -e .`` within this directory to register this application with pretalx's plugin registry.

 5. Execute ``make`` within this directory to compile translations.